DAY 1 : Opening my professional notebook into OneNote for W10 : LETS GO !

 I use to write the initials of the person in charge of an action, next to a short description of the action, and its due date.
 If it’s important, I highlight in yellow, if it’s critical, I highlight in red, and when it’s done, I « check » the initials and highlight in Green.

 Disappointment : with typed text, you can only highlight in yellow !!!

-I thought I could use the « other » highlighter (in the Draw tab), but nope : it does not work with the mouse (OneNote desktop offers more flexibility for that matter)
+I thought I could use the « other » highlighter (the one in the Draw tab), but nope : it does not work with the mouse (OneNote desktop offers more flexibility for that matter).

 A workaround consists in copying the formatting (with the format painter), but that’s less than ideal…

-In order to get the actions / initials of the person in charge / due date well aligned, I use a table with 3 columns (this is intended to work with keyboard / typed text : pressing TAB moves to the next column so things stay aligned easily, which visually helps the follow-up).
+In order to get the actions + initials of the person in charge + due date all well aligned, I use a table with 3 columns (this is intended to work with keyboard / typed text : pressing TAB switch to the next column so things stay aligned easily, which visually helps the follow-up).
 When I’m done, I hide the borders of the table.

 Missing feature : the Table menu don’t offer this option in OneNote for W10 (although Table Shading exists since October 2016)